 For many years, groups within the scientific and research communities have attempted to develop models, methods and systems that would replace or supplement the use of living animals as test subjects in biomedical research.
 Some companies have developed techniques in these areas that may have scientific merit.
 In addition, technological improvements to existing or new processes, such as imaging technology, could result in a refinement in the number of animal research models necessary to conduct the required research.
 It is our strategy to participate in some fashion with any non-animal test method or other method that reduces the need for animal research models as it becomes validated as a research model alternative or adjunct in our markets.
-For instance, we acquired imaging capabilities in 2008 through our acquisition of MIR (and further augmented our imaging services in 2009 through the acquisition of Cerebricon).
+For instance, in recent years we acquired imaging capabilities through our acquisitions of MIR and Cerebricon.
 However, we generally may not be successful in commercializing these methods if developed, and sales or profits from these methods may not offset reduced sales or profits from research models.
 Alternative research methods could decrease the need for research models, and we may not be able to develop new products effectively or in a timely manner to replace any lost sales.
 In addition, other companies or entities may develop research models with characteristics different than the ones that we produce, and which may be viewed as more desirable by our customers.